johnarch/ChatApp/README.md

 This ChatApp is a simulation of a well-skinned Slack WebApp for office communication.
 It features interaction between four users (John, Paul George & Ringo) as well as a group channel.
-As an added feature is that you can simulate the experience of using each of the Beatles' Slack Accounts via the navigation across the top; using this you can have John send Paul a message, and then go to Paul's account to read the message and respond.
+As an added feature you can simulate the experience of using each of the Beatles' Slack Accounts via the navigation across the top; using this you can have John send Paul a message, and then go to Paul's account to read the message and respond.